-Total reserves had dropped by USD 1.444 billion to USD 392.078 billion for the previous reporting week.
+The total reserves had dropped by USD 1.191 billion to USD 400.101 billion in the previous reporting week.

-Expressed in US dollars, foreign currency assets include the effect of appreciation/depreciation of non-US currencies such as the euro, the pound and the yen held in the reserves.
+Expressed in American dollar terms, foreign currency assets include the effect of appreciation/depreciation of non-US currencies such as the euro, pound and yen held in the reserves.